joshualevan/web-sprint-challenge-intro-to-react/README.md

 React also allows for the building and stacking of React components which are modular nuggets of elements with functionality.
 Not only can these pieces be built and assembled in a more organized way, React can also pass information from parent to child through the use of property objects (props).

 `2.
 Describe component state.`
+After imported from React as useState(`import React, { useState } from 'react`), a slice of state can set an initial state, store the current state, and allow for a callback function to update a state (`const [currentState, setCurrentState] = useState(initialState)`).
+The state can then be passed down the component tree through props.

 `3.
 Describe props.`